-Members of the Brazilian Government's executive branch. including the current secretary of the Internal Revenue Services, have announced that they will start presenting their comprehensive tax reform proposals in phases, with the first proposal being presented to Congress in 2019.
-The first phase would replace the Program of Social Integration (PIS) and Contribution for the Financing of Social Security (COFINS) taxes with a contribution on goods and services tax (CBS), which would be similar to a federal value-added tax (VAT).
+- taxes with a contribution on goods and services tax (CBS), which would be similar to a federal value-added tax (VAT).
 The second phase would eliminate both the contribution for intervention on economic domain (CIDE) and the federal excise tax (IPI).
 This proposal would incorporate the CIDE into the CBS and replace the IPI with a selective tax levied only on certain products, such as cigarettes and alcohol, to discourage consumption.
 The third phase would reduce the combined income tax rate from 34% to 20% over five to eight years for corporate taxpayers.
 It also would increase the exempt income bracket for individuals and increase the tax rate for the highest income tax bracket applicable to individuals from 27.5% to 35%.
 The fourth phase would reduce payroll taxation, but there are currently no details.
-For more information, see Tax Alert 2019-2128.

-- Through publication in the Official Gazette on 17 October 2019, the Brazilian Government enacted Provisional Measure (PM) 899/2019, allowing taxpayers and the tax administration to negotiate federal tax debts.
+For more information, see Tax Alert 2019-2128. - ▶ Through publication in the Official Gazette on 17 October 2019, the Brazilian Government enacted Provisional Measure (PM) 899/2019, allowing taxpayers and the tax administration to negotiate federal tax debts.
 Taxpayers meeting all relevant requirements will be able to negotiate: (i) non-judicial tax debts under the administration of Brazil's Revenue Authority (RFB), (ii) outstanding debts that fall under the oversight of the Attorney General of the National Treasury; and (iii) certain outstanding debts of independent governmental agencies or foundations.
 PMs are legal acts through which the President enacts laws effective for at most 120 days without the approval of the Congress, based on the urgency or relevance of the matter.
-The PM then needs to be approved by Congress to be converted into law or it expires. - ▶ Brazil enacted Law 13,874, known as the "Economic Freedom Right Act."
+The PM then needs to be approved by Congress to become law or it expires. - ▶ Brazil enacted Law 13,874, known as the "Economic Freedom Right Act."
 The law allows investment funds, including a private-equity investment fund, to confer limited liability on investors and service providers.
 Investment funds also may create share classes with different rights and obligations.
 These amendments benefit the asset management industry in Brazil because they strengthen the legal framework around investment funds and ensure that Brazilian investment funds and their international counterparts are treated equally.
 Managers of investment funds should be aware of the ancillary issues created by granting limited liability to investors, including implications with respect to US check-the-box elections.
-For more information, see Tax Alert 2019-1798. - ▶ The RFB issued Normative Instruction (IN) No. 1,911/2019, regulating the calculation, inspection, collection and administration of PIS/Pasep and COFINS (Social Security Contributions on Sales), as well as PIS/Pasep-Import and COFINS-Import contributions (Social Security Contributions on Imports).
+For more information, see Tax Alert 2019-1798. - The RFB issued Normative Instruction (IN) No. 1,911/2019, regulating the calculation, inspection, collection and administration of PIS/Pasep and COFINS (Social Security Contributions on Sales), as well as PIS/Pasep-Import and COFINS-Import contributions (Social Security Contributions on Imports).
 While IN 1,911/2019 streamlines the guidance for all of the social contribution provisions, taxpayers should carefully analyze the provisions of IN 1,911/2019, as they may contradict court positions.
 The administrative and judicial branches are currently split as to how the PIS and COFINS tax basis should be calculated.
 The Supreme Court is expected to rule on this issue soon.
-For more information, see Tax Alert 2019-1988. - Through Constitutional Amendment No. 103, known as the Pension Reform, published on 13 November 2019, Brazil increased the Social Contribution on Net Income (CSLL) rate applicable to banks from 15% to 20% beginning 1 March 2020.
+For more information, see Tax Alert 2019-1988. - ► Through Constitutional Amendment No. 103, known as the Pension Reform, published on 13 November 2019, Brazil increased the Social Contribution on Net Income (CSLL) rate applicable to banks from 15% to 20% beginning 1 March 2020.
 After the increase, the total nominal tax rate on the income of Brazilian banks will go from 40% to 45% (income tax and CSLL).
-For more information, see Tax Alert 2019-2058. - During the fourth quarter, Brazil agreed to start to negotiate a tax treaty with Qatar and Saudi Arabia.
-Additionally, the Indian Government published a press release confirming that the Union Cabinet of India has authorized the signing of an amending protocol to the Brazil - India Income Tax Treaty (1988), as amended by the 2013 protocol.
-Further developments will be monitored.
+For more information, see Tax Alert 2019-2058.